Incoherent transport in a model for the strange metal phase: Memory-matrix formalism: The model

 Here, we will follow an approach similar to that used in the recent work by Wang and Berg \cite{Berg2019} to calculate transport properties in the context of an Ising-nematic quantum critical theory.
 In this way, we will project the non-equilibrium dynamics of the present model in terms of slowly-varying operators that are nearly conserved.
 Naturally, the boson operators $n_{\mathbf{k}}=b_{\mathbf{k}}^{\dagger}b_{\mathbf{k}}$ turn out to be nearly conserved in the limit of either small $\lambda$ or large $N$, since the equation of motion for these operators is given by

 In the MM formalism, to leading order in $1/N$, the memory matrix writes

 where $G_{AB}^{R}\left(\Omega\right)$ is the retarded Green's function for nearly-conserved operators $A$ and $B$, which is calculated to zeroth order in $1/N$.
-The MM turns out to be a generalization of the scattering rate in Boltzmann theory (but applicable to strongly correlated systems in which this quantity may not be well-defined) and enters as a retardation process in the calculation of the optical conductivity $\sigma(\Omega)$ and the thermal conductivity at zero electric field $\bar{\kappa}(\Omega)$ in the following way
+The MM turns out to be a generalization of the quasiparticle scattering rate in Boltzmann theory ({but applicable also to non-Fermi liquids in which this latter quantity cannot be defined}) and enters as a retardation process in the calculation of the optical conductivity $\sigma(\Omega)$ and the thermal conductivity at zero electric field $\bar{\kappa}(\Omega)$ in the following way

 where $J_{\mathbf{k}}$ and $J_{\mathbf{k}}^{\mathcal{Q}}$ are, respectively, the electric current and the thermal current operators of the model, with the corresponding susceptibilities given by $\chi_{J_{\mathbf{k}}n_{\mathbf{k}}}=\int_{0}^{\beta}d\tau\left\langle J_{\mathbf{k}}\left(\tau\right)n_{\mathbf{k}}\left(0\right)\right\rangle $, $\chi_{\mathbf{k}\mathbf{k^{\prime}}}=\int_{0}^{\beta}d\tau\left[\left\langle n_{\mathbf{k}}\left(\tau \right)n_{\mathbf{k^{\prime}}}\text{\ensuremath{\left(0\right)}}\right\rangle -\left\langle n_{\mathbf{k}}\right\rangle \left\langle n_{\mathbf{k^{\prime}}}\right\rangle \right]$, and $\chi_{J_{\mathbf{k}}^{\mathcal{Q}}n_{\mathbf{k}}}=\int_{0}^{\beta}d\tau\left\langle J_{\mathbf{k}}^{\mathcal{Q}}\left(\tau\right)n_{\mathbf{k}}\left(0\right)\right\rangle $.